open-ephys/ephys-course/source/Materials/exday3TA.rst

   Simulate a case in which one of the resistors is 10% higher and another is 10% lower.
 What happens?

   |

   Return the resistors to balanced values.
-Now add edit the resistors directly after the input signals, to act as your electrode (for both the signal and reference).
+Now add resistors directly after the input signals, to act as your electrode (for both the signal and reference).
 You can simplify the electrode to a 300kOhm resistor, or a 800 pF capacitor if you prefer.

   2F.
 What happens to the signal if there is a 5% difference between the impedance of your 2 electrodes?